17th Infantry Division "Pavia": World War I

 The brigade fought on the Italian front in World War I. On 20 October 1926 the brigade assumed the name of XVII Infantry Brigade with the 11th Infantry Regiment "Casale", 27th Infantry Regiment "Pavia", and 28th Infantry Regiment "Pavia".
 The brigade was the infantry component of the 17th Territorial Division of Ravenna, which also included the 26th Artillery Regiment.
-In 1934 the division changed its name to 27th Infantry Division "Rubicone".
-On 27 April 1939 the division transferred the 11th Infantry Regiment to the newly activated 56th Infantry Division "Casale" and on the same date the XVII Infantry Brigade was dissolved with its two remaining regiments coming under direct command of the division, which changed its name to 27th Infantry Division "Pavia".
+In 1934 the division changed its name to 17th Infantry Division "Rubicone".
+On 24 May 1939 the XVII Infantry Brigade was dissolved with the 27th and 28th infantry regiments coming under direct command of the division, which changed its name to 17th Infantry Division "Pavia".
+On 15 June 1939, the 11th Infantry Regiment "Casale" joined the newly activated 56th Infantry Division "Casale".

 World War II

 From Tunisia to Tobruk

-After the outbreak of World War II the Pavia was sent to Libya, where it was garrisoned in Sabratha west of Tripoli.
+In 1939, the Pavia was sent to Libya, where it was garrisoned in Sabratha west of Tripoli.
 During the Italian invasion of France from 10–25 June 1940 the Pavia was deployed along the French Tunisian-Libyan border.
 After the signing of the Franco-Italian Armistice signed on 24 June 1940 the Pavia returned to its garrison in Gharyan near Tripoli and took up coastal defense duties in the Sabratha–Sorman area.